IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 ![Apache configuration](/cybernautblog/redteam_post_1/apache2_config.png)

-Now its time to finally receive our SSL cert and begin to setup stunnel.
+Now its time to receive our SSL cert and begin the stunnel setup.

 **Run certbot**